 Conemaugh Gap, a gorge cut by the Conemaugh River as it passes through Laurel Hill Ridge Mountain, extends 7 miles and is about 1,700 feet deep.

 Pasquerilla Performing Arts Center at the University of Pittsburgh at Johnstown stages plays, dance performances and concerts as well as productions for children; phone (814) 269-7200 or (800) 846-2787.
 The Johnstown Symphony Orchestra also provides musical entertainment; its 1,000-seat theater is at the performing arts center; phone (814) 535-6738.

 Visitor InfoGreater Johnstown/Cambria Convention and Visitors Bureau 111 Roosevelt Blvd, Suite A JOHNSTOWN, PA 15906.
 Phone:(814)536-7993 or (800)237-8590

-ShoppingThe Johnstown Galleria, SR 219, has more than 80 specialty stores, including The Bon-Ton, Boscov's, JCPenney and Sears.
+ShoppingThe Johnstown Galleria, SR 219, has nearly 80 specialty stores, including The Bon-Ton, Boscov's, JCPenney and Sears.
 In addition, numerous shops line Scalp Avenue.

 Things to SeeFrank & Sylvia Pasquerilla Heritage Discovery Center